authgear/authgear-server/docs/specs/bot-protection.md

 When authenticating with password, a risk assessment has to be done first.
 If the risk level is low or medium, access is granted.
 Otherwise, challenge-based bot protection is required.

+### Unsupported use case: Use different challenge-based providers in different branches

+Since the configuration allow one provider only.
+It is impossible to use different providers in different branches.
+The developer must use a provider that is generally enough for their use case.
+For example, if the project targets to support both web and mobile platform, they have to use a provider that supports both.

 ## Audit log